cda-tum/mqt-bench/README.md

 **Detailed documentation and examples are available at [ReadTheDocs](https://mqt.readthedocs.io/projects/bench).**

-## Available as a PennyLane Data Set
+## Availability as a PennyLane Dataset

-MQT Bench is also available as a [Pennylane data set](https://pennylane.ai/datasets/other/mqtbench).
+MQT Bench is also available as a [Pennylane dataset](https://pennylane.ai/datasets/other/mqtbench).

 # Repository Structure